performant-software/neatline.org/collections/_posts/2012-08-23-using-neatline-with-historical-maps-part-2-transparency.md

 *[Cross-posted with [dclure.org][4] and <a href="http://www.scholarslab.org/geospatial-and-temporal/using-neatline-with-historical-maps-part-2-transparency/" target="_blank">scholarslab.org</a>]*

 <small><em>This is part 2 of a 3-post tutorial that walks through process of georeferencing a historical map and using it in Geoserver and Neatline.
-Check out <a href="http://neatline.org/2012/08/20/using-neatline-with-historical-maps-part-1-georeferencing/">part 1</a>, which covers rectification in ArcMap.</em></small>
+Check out <a href="{{ "/2012/08/20/using-neatline-with-historical-maps-part-1-georeferencing/" | prepend: site.url }}">part 1</a>, which covers rectification in ArcMap.</em></small>

 In the [first part][5] of this series, we brought a static image into ArcMap and converted it onto a georeferenced .tif file.
 In this article, we&#8217;ll post-process the image in Photoshop to get it ready to be loaded into Geoserver.